 As discussed in Note 11- Stockholder's Equity to the Consolidated Financial Statements, in February 2016, we entered into an accelerated share repurchase agreement ("ASR") with a financial institution to repurchase shares of our common stock as part of our repurchase program.
 The ASR agreement became effective in April 2016, at which point we were required to make an up-front payment of \$50 million in exchange for an initial delivery of approximately 1.9 million shares on April 11, 2016 based on the then current market price of our stock.
-The final number of shares received upon settlement for the ASR will be determined based on the volume-weighted average price of our common stock over the term of the agreement less an agreed upon discount and subject to adjustments pursuant to the terms and conditions of the ASR.
+The final number of shares received upon settlement for the ASR is determined based on the volume-weighted average price of our common stock over the term of the agreement less an agreed upon discount and subject to adjustments pursuant to the terms and conditions of the ASR.
+In October 2016, we settled the ASR agreement with our financial institution, at which point we received approximately 0.3 million in additional shares of our common stock.

-After giving effect to share repurchases scheduled to be settled in 2016 subsequent to June 30, 2016, the remaining authorized amount under the current authorization totaled \$50 million.
+After giving effect to our share repurchases completed to date, including those settled subsequent to September 30, 2016, the remaining authorized amount under the current authorization totaled \$50 million.